01 of 08

 Cut five to six pieces of kitchen twine and line them in a row on your work surface, about 1 inch apart, parallel to the edge of the countertop.
 Place the rolled turkey on top of the twine, then bring the ends of each piece up around the turkey and tie it firmly so it will hold the roll together during cooking.
 Trim any long string ends.

+Or you can do a traditional butcher roast tie.
 Your turkey roulade is ready to cook!